greenmg2003/osu-mg-reload/README.md

 ✳ Want to contribue?
 [Great, read this first before contributing!](https://github.com/alphamg2003/osu-Mg-reload/blob/main/CONTRIBUTING.md)

-✳ The issues mentioned in the changelog are from osu-mg-skin, which are inaccessible until greenmg2003 account is recovered
+✳ Some issues mentioned in the changelog are from osu-mg-skin, you can go there and check

 #                          ~ Mg's team in the skin - List of people ~

-### Couple 1 - Main: (In Combo Burst 5 - New, in ranking panel of both 4.1.0 + 4.2.0 and in song selection interface of version 4.1.0)
+### Couple 1 - Main: (In Combo Burst 5 - New, in ranking panel of both 4.1.2 + 4.2.1 and in song selection interface of version 4.1.x)

-+ Light Mg/Alpha Green Mg (skin's owner) (In EZ, NF, Relax mode, section-pass/fail, and in catch! section of 4.1.0)
++ Alpha Green Mg (project leader) (In EZ, NF, Relax mode, section-pass/fail, and in catch! section of 4.1.0)

-+ Light Lithium/Lithia (In HR, NF, Relax mode, and in taiko! section of 4.1.0)
++ Lithia (In HR, NF, Relax mode, and in taiko! section of 4.1.0)

-### Couple 2: (In Combo Burst 1 - New, exclusive in ranking panel and song selection interface of version 4.2.0)
+### Couple 2 - Main: (In Combo Burst 1 - New, in ranking panel of both 4.1.2 + 4.2.1 and in song selection interface of version 4.2.x + 5.0.x)

-+ Hikari Maguneshiumu (Another character of owner) (In Co-op mode)(Also it's Vanilla Mg [In HT mode]) (Updated character will be a little bit different)
++ Hikari Maguneshiumu (Another character of owner) (In Co-op mode, and in catch! section of 4.2.x)

+*Note: Also it's Vanilla Mg [In HT mode]*

-+ Hikari Richiumu (skin's co-owner) (In Co-op mode)
++ Hikari Richiumu (project co-leader) (In Co-op mode, and in catch! section of 5.0.x)

 ### Not-a-couple: